Lonicera japonica Thunb.

 How to Grow and Care

-Honeysuckle vines should be planted during the spring in cooler climates because their roots thrive when cool and shaded.
-Make sure to wait until the final frost before planting them.
+Honeysuckle vines should be planted in cooler climates during spring because their roots thrive when cool and shaded.
+However, make sure to wait until the final frost before planting them.

 When the timing is finally right, locate a spot for planting where they'll get full sun, or at the very least, partial sun exposure.
 Plant your honeysuckle at a soil depth of 18 inches and lay an organic fertilizer or compost over the top 3 inches.